ashishgambhir24/fold/README.md

 ## Installations

 ### Go
-Make sure go is installed in your machine by checking go version -
+Make sure go is installed on your machine by checking go version -
 > go version

 If go is not installed, install using following commad -